getbeak/beak/README.md

 # Beak

 It'll be like Postman, but good.
+Now in Typescript.